-Stellus Capital Investment Corporation (SCM) CEO Robert Ladd on Q1 2020 Results - Earnings Call Transcript

 Thank you, Todd.
 As we all know we're in unprecedented times.
 I'm glad to report however that our team has been working remotely since March 16th without interruption to our operations and all our employees are healthy and safe and we're prepared to continue to work in this manner as long as is necessary.

-Since the onset of the COVID-19 pandemic, we've been in regular contact with all of our portfolio companies and or their sponsors to assess the current and expected impact of the pandemic on their businesses and the industries in which they operate.
+Since the onset of the COVID-19 pandemic, we've been in regular contact with all of our portfolio companies and or their sponsors to assess the current unexpected impact of the pandemic on their businesses and the industries in which they operate.

 Overall, the portfolio is stable and all borrowers on accrual made their scheduled principal and interest payments for the first quarter.
 I’ll discuss the portfolio, including asset quality in more detail shortly, but first Todd will cover our operating results for the first quarter.